-Valdez reports that he moved to Oregon in 1999 and acquired a contractors license.
+Kurt moved to Oregon in 1999 and acquired a contractors license.
 He successfully ran his own business for the last 15 years.
 Valdez earned an AA degree from Denver Automotive and Diesel College.
 “I enjoy the variety of work at French Prairie Rest Area,” says Valdez.
 When he is off-duty, Valdez enjoys a multitude of outdoor activities with family and friends.

 Jason Holbrook is a native Oregonian and Lane Community College graduate.
 As a father of three, Holbrook is very involved with his children's athletics (Babe Ruth, YMCA basketball, Pop Warner).
 Prior to OTE, Holbrook repaired historical buildings, and landmarks and roads in several national parks, such as Crater Lake, Yosemite, and Alcatraz.
 He's also worked on projects for the Army Corps of Engineers, the National Parks Service, the Bureau of Land Management, and for small municipalities.
 "I have found that I really enjoy the diverse working conditions in our rest areas," says Holbrook.
 "I like greeting and helping our friendly motorists," Holbrook adds.
 "Each day is different, and I appreciate the mix of customer service and facilities maintenance."

-John Garmon is the rest area supervisor at OTE’s Government Camp Rest Area.
+John Garmon is the rest area supervisor at OTE’s Government Camp and Memaloose Rest Areas.
 Garmon performs maintenance on the chalet-styled Mt Hood restroom and motorist shelter.
 Garmon says that his favorite part of the job is sharing his knowledge about where to go and what to do in nearby Mt Hood towns.
 Thanks to his 13 years of living on Mt Hood, Garmon is well acquainted with its geography and will point the way to local hiking trails.

 Barry Reed is Government Camp’s rest area specialist.
 “My main objective is to be sure the visitors are happy.
 I strive to keep the premises and the bathrooms clean and well stocked,” said Reed.
 Reed’s background includes employment as a K-9 police officer and a FEMA disaster inspector.
 “My favorite part of the job is talking to the people, finding out where they are from and where they may be going,” said Reed.